prebid/prebid-server-java/docs/endpoints/openrtb2/auction.md

 One of "includewinners" or "includebidderkeys" must be true (both default to true if unset).
 If both were false, then no targeting keys would be set, which is better configured by omitting targeting altogether.

-The parameter "includeformat" indicates the type of the bid (banner, xnativeVideo, etc) for multiformat requests.
+The parameter "includeformat" indicates the type of the bid (banner, video, etc) for multiformat requests.
 It will add the key `hb_format` and/or `hb_format_{bidderName}` as per "includewinners" and "includebidderkeys" above.

 MediaType PriceGranularity - when a single OpenRTB request contains multiple impressions with different mediatypes, or a single impression supports multiple formats, the different mediatypes may need different price granularities.
 If `mediatypepricegranularity` is present, `pricegranularity` would only be used for any mediatypes not specified.